akanadocs/akanadocs.github.io/cm/howto/howto_api_documentation.md

 ---
 layout: page
-title: Howto Setup Documentation Visibility
+title: How To Set Up Documentation Visibility
-description: A how to guide for using licenses and doc tagging to control the visibility of documentation files and content elements
+description: A how-to guide for using licenses and doc tagging to control the visibility of documentation files and content elements
 product: cm
 category: learn
-subcategory: API Documentation
+sub-nav-class: API Documentation
 weight: 18
 type: page
 nav-title: API Documentation
+no-nav: true
 ---

 ## Howto Setup Documentation Visibility